Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 - If the player has either formed a new *yaku*, or improved an existing one, then they have the choice to either end the round by calling *stop*, or to continue in pursuit of a higher score by calling *go*.

 - If they have not, then their turn simply ends, and turn to play passes to the opponent.

+Typically, a *stop minimum* is imposed; if the total value of a player's yaku is less than some agreed-upon limit, then the player cannot call *go* or *stop*.
+Instead, their turn simply ends, and the round continues.
+Typical values for the *stop minimum* are 3 points in three-player games, and 5 or 7 points in two-player games.